The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Preliminaries

-We consider first the version for the unit disc and then the whole-plane version later in Section~\ref{sec:whole-plane}.
+We consider first the version for the unit disc and then later in Section~\ref{sec:whole-plane} the whole-plane version.
 Let $\M (\O)$ (resp. $\M_1 (\O)$) be the space of Borel measures (resp. probability measures) on $\O$ endowed with the topology induced by weak convergence on compact subsets.
 Let